-Business development activities are being ramped up in China, and while these activities will have minimal impact on 2017 revenues, we expect that they should result in a significant contribution to 2018 and beyond results.
+Business development activities are being ramped up in China, and while these activities will have minimal impact on 2017 revenues, we expect that they will result in a significant future contribution.

 Business development costs are planned to increase slightly but other costs and operating margins are expected to remain fairly constant and we do not expect any significant deviation from the immediately prior quarters.